 All the ADHIC experiments were run with fixed parameter values (see Table II), determined by exploring several sets of alternative values using the four traces.
 In our testing environment, ADHIC is not highly sensitive to most of these parameter values, and tends to produce qualitatively similar trees under many settings; thus, we have chosen these values as a reasonable trade-off between accuracy and performance.
-On an Apple Mac Pro with 1GB of memory and 2.66 GHz "Woodcrest" cores (the current version of NetADHICT is single threaded), ADHIC is able to cluster packet data at about 250Mbps.
+On an Apple Mac Pro with 1GB of memory and 2.66 GHz "Woodcrest" cores, ADHIC is able to cluster packet data at about 250Mbps.
 Its current speed is not sufficient to monitor a high-speed link in real time; however it is more than sufficient for a research prototype.
 The lightweight nature of our algorithm should permit a high-speed implementation; such work, however, is a topic for future research.